February 18, 2026

 The system scales as operations grow instead of collapsing under volume.

-It integrates with the agricultural software farmers already rely on instead of forcing workflows to be rebuilt from scratch.
+It integrates with John Deere Operations Center™, Climate FieldView™, and QuickBooks® Online — the agricultural software farmers already rely on — instead of forcing operations to be rebuilt from scratch.

 And it’s built, hosted, and controlled in the United States — by design, not by convenience.